jonduan/proposal/_posts/2016-12-27-Costs-Discounting.md

 Part 2: What are the variable costs in dollars per kilowatt-hour?

+2. Variable Costs: Variable costs per kWh are taken up by the fuel and VOM.
+A fuel cost of $0.96 per GJ is equal to $0.00346 per kWh, but we must also account for the plant's efficiency.

 Part 3: What is the total LCOE in dollars per kilowatt-hour?